temporalio/temporal-learning/docs/tutorials/infrastructure/binary/index.md

 Because you installed Temporal directly from binaries, you need to run it manually from the command line.
 To run them automatically, you'll need to set up your own background services.

-To do this, you’ll create *unit* files that can be used by your server’s *init* system.
-On nearly all modern Linux distros, the init system is called **Systemd**, and you can interact with it by using the `systemctl` command.
+To do this, you’ll create `unit` files that can be used by your server’s `init` system.
+On nearly all modern Linux distributions, the init system is called **systemd**, and you can interact with it by using the `systemctl` command.

 Using your favorite text editor, open a new file called `/etc/systemd/system/temporal.service`: